StrongTownsLangley/ValuePerAcre/README.md

 - The tool calculates taxable values by multiplying them with corresponding tax rates which are released in PDF format every year e.g. *https://www.tol.ca/en/services/resources/property-taxes/document-feed/2021-Tax-Rates.pdf*
 - The total area is partitioned into 100m² blocks (which is adjustable using the -block-size flag)
 - Each property value is added to its respective block based on it's coordinates.
-- The blocks are then grouped into 50 levels from highest to lowest (number of levels adjustable with -levels flag)
+- The tool searches for which property value to use as the highest value cap, the blocks are then grouped into 50 levels from highest to lowest (number of levels adjustable with -levels flag) according to the most even distribution.
-- The tool searches for which block to use as the highest value to produce the most even distribution.

 **NOTE: Property/parcel size and shape currently does not factor into the calculation.
 A large single site which pays a high amount of property tax may show as a single lone high-value block, which doesn't accurately show it's true value-per-acre spread out across multiple blocks.
 In future this will be improved to encorporate parcel sizes.**